heupr/core/docs/README.md

 CoralReefCI repositories.
 Please see the guidelines in **CONTRIBUTING.md**.

-Note that contributions are not merely limited to the code base and could include things such as instruction manuals, walkthroughts, documentation, feature ideas, issue handling, community discussions, etc.
+Note that contributions are not merely limited to the code base and could include things such as instruction manuals, walkthroughs, documentation, feature ideas, issue handling, community discussions, etc.

 ## Authors